International Criminal Court investigation in Uganda: Charges

 Moreno Ocampo applied to Pre-Trial Chamber II for warrants of arrest for Kony, Lukwiya, Odhiambo, Ongwen and Otti on 6 May 2005 and the warrants for all five men were issued under seal on 8 July of that year.
 The warrants were unsealed on 13 October 2005.

 The five men are all indicted in the same case and the indictment lists 33 crimes: 21 counts of war crimes (listed below as WC) and 12 counts of crimes against humanity (listed below as CAH).
 The statute column contains the reference to the crime in the articles of the Rome Statute.
 Not all of the counts apply to all of the men, however they all apply to Joseph Kony and all but one applies to Vincent Otti.
 The counts on the indictment are as follows.

 Court proceedings

 The prosecution of the five suspects was initially consolidated into one case.
-However, Raska Lukwiya was dropped as a defendant following the confirmation of his death.
+Raska Lukwiya was dropped as a defendant following the confirmation of his death.